10 Quebec hiking trails that are stunning in winter

 1- Mont Mégantic Trail (Mont Mégantic National Park)

 The Mont Mégantic Trail is one of the most popular trails of the national park that bears its name, Mont-Mégantic National Park.
-The park itself is located in southeastern Québec, roughly 2h30 east of Montreal, whereas the trail is located in the eastern portion of the park, known as the Observatory Sector.
+The park itself is located in southeastern Québec, roughly 2h30 east of Montreal, and the trail is located in the eastern portion of the park, known as the Observatory Sector.
 It’s known for its beautiful winter scenery, snow-covered pines, frozen forests, and the impressive astronomical observatory that awaits you at the summit.

 Distance: 11.7 km